Eastside Arts Initiative Grant Guidelines

 - Applicants with annual operating budgets of more than $3 million

-- Applicants that do not submit a policy statement of diversity and inclusion
+- Applicants who do not submit a policy statement of diversity and inclusion

-- Earned income, in-kind donations or general funds from operations do not qualify for matching funds
+- Earned income, in-kind donations or general funds from operations do not qualify as matching funds

 Applicants are required to submit a Letter of Intent (LOI) through the EAI’s LOI online application.
-Applicants with approved LOI’s will be invited to continue with the grant application process, and will be notified by email correspondence by the end of February 2020.
+Applicants with approved LOI’s will be invited to continue with the grant application process.